BRPD and LSU investigating claims from WR, Koy Moore, that he was

 Latest Weather Blog

-BATON ROUGE - LSU freshman and wide receiver, Koy Moore, claims that on Saturday night he was " violated numerous times" by Baton Rouge police officers for no reason.
+BATON ROUGE - LSU freshman and wide receiver, Koy Moore, claims that on Saturday night he was " violated numerous times" by police for no reason.

-Moore posted to Twitter Sunday afternoon claiming that BRPD officers pulled out their weapons on the student-athlete assuming that he had drugs and a gun in his possession.
+Moore posted to Twitter Sunday afternoon claiming that policemen pulled out their weapons on the student-athlete assuming that he had drugs and a gun in his possession.

 More News